 I thought it might be fun if every now and then I posted a personal photo of me looking pretty grubby.
 Hey, if a picture is worth a thousand words, this is the quickest way for you to get to know me, right?
-If you’d rather read a more formal detailed bio info there’s an interview further down.
+If you’d rather read a more formal detailed bio info there’s an interview further down, and some serious pontificating.

 So, what does this photo tell you?

 Don’t you just love the chic head gear?
 This was taken during my rock-climbing phase.
 Yep, I loved balancing on a half inch lip of granite and tiptoeing up soaring rock faces.
 Dangling from a rope over a 500 ft precipice elated me.
 I craved climbing so much during my college days I hung out with the local mountain-rescue team and occasionally gave climbing lessons.

 In case you can’t tell, I’m not crazy about caves.
-I especially don’t like squishy, squeezy, skinny ones.
+Nope, I especially don’t like squishy, squeezy, skinny ones.
 I get a little claustrophobic.
 So, you’re looking at a picture of super uncomfortable Kathleen.
 After climbing for six hours I was covered in crusty clay and so tired I couldn’t see straight.
 That’s when some joker with a camera decided it was a perfect time to take my picture.